CobaldAnnotation/CobaldEng/README.md

 Other significant structural differences between the two formats are the following:

-1. Copula ‘be’: in the constructions such as *‘the girl was beautiful’*, *‘Peter was a teacher’* and alike the UD considers ‘beautiful', `teacher’ as heads, while in the Compreno ‘be’ is the head;
+1. Copula ‘be’: in the constructions such as *‘the girl was beautiful’*, *‘Peter was a teacher’* and alike the UD considers ‘beautiful’, ‘teacher’ as heads, while in the Compreno ‘be’ is the head;

 2. Coordination: the UD makes the first member of the coordination the head for other coordination members, while in Compreno all homogeneous members depend on their real head;